shakes76/PatternFlow/recognition/s4481540_Zhuoxiao_Chen/README.md

 Generate fake AKOA images using trained generator.

 positional arguments:
-  checkpoint            checkpoint to checkpoint file
+  checkpoint            checkpoint for loading the generator

 optional arguments:
   -h, --help            show this help message and exit